What is it?

 Ketamine (ketamine hydrochloride) is a white powder, usually sold in ‘bumps’ or grams.
-A ‘bump’ is a small amount of powder, usually snorted through a small glass nasal inhaler called a bumper.
+A ‘bump’ is a small amount of powder which is snorted through a small glass inhaler called a bumper.
 Ketamine can also be swallowed, smoked, or injected.
-As with all drugs sold in powder form, ketamine may also be sold ‘cut’ (mixed) with other white powder substances which may or may not be harmful — users can never be 100% sure of what they’re getting.
+Ketamine may also be sold ‘cut’ (mixed) with other white powder substances which may or may not be harmful.
+Users can never be 100% sure of what they’re getting.

 What are the effects?

 If snorted or ‘bumped’, ketamine takes effect within 5–10 minutes (longer if swallowed).
 Its effects can last for a couple of hours.

 - Increased heart rate and body temperature